 His father-in-law, according to Insider’s Maxwell Tani, has tasked Kushner with solving some of the world’s most complex and confounding political problems domestically and abroad, including the reformation of the criminal justice system.… Read the rest

 Frederick Douglass wrote in his striking memoir, Narrative of the Life of Frederick Douglass: An American Slave, that “The White children could tell their ages.
 I could not tell why I ought to be deprived of the same privilege.”
-Even asking your master about your birthday was, according to Douglass, “improper and impertinent,” and he added, “I do not remember to have ever met a slave who could tell of his birthday.”
+Even asking your master about your birthday was, according to Douglass, “improper and impertinent,” and he added, “I do not remember to have ever met a slave who could tell of his birthday.”… Read the rest

 Prison reform must address the needs of men and women who are reentering the work force after serving time in prison.
 Returning to your community can be as traumatic as going to prison when work opportunities are hampered because of a felony conviction.
 The idea that it’s a person’s conduct that’s bad, not the person, gets lost in the employment market.… Read the rest

 Crusading for change includes knowing when real change happens.
 Some states are making more progress than others in their efforts for prison reform.
-According to the New Republic, “One could reasonably argue that Georgia is doing more to reform its criminal justice system than any other state in the country—from sentencing to felon employment after release to juvenile detention.”
-The thrust of Georgia’s reform movement begins before sentencing occurs and extends to when an inmate reenters society.… Read the rest
+According to the New Republic, “One could reasonably argue that Georgia is doing more to reform its criminal justice system than any other state in the country—from sentencing to felon employment after release to juvenile detention.”… Read the rest

 Real prison reform is a slow process.
 As with other social issues, it takes time for the public, judges, and legislators to make serious moves toward change.
 I’ve been asked why reforming prison living conditions takes so long.
 It’s because such reform germinates in the dark and easily goes unnoticed.